MONZA IS MORE THAN JUST FORMULA 1

 2. Monza Park

-The Parco di Monza is the largest city park in the whole of Europe.
+One of the most pleasant things to see in Monza is the Parco di Monza, which is the largest city park in the whole of Europe.
 In fact it is also twice the size of New York Central Park.
 Can you believe it?!
 It is an enormous green jewel that attracts people for many different leisure activities.
+A stroll in this park is an absolute must in Monza.

 Amongst this 700 hectare parkland is the Lambro River.
 Also, you will find a lovely pond, farmhouses, old mills, woods, picnic areas, playgrounds, bike and scooter rental.
 And mansions!